Breakfast Shrimp and Grits

 8. In a small bowl add the honey and then the soy sauce.
 Whisk with a fork to combine.

 9. Add some grits to your bowl top with the shrimp and kale.
 Drizzle some honeyed soy sauce on the shrimp and enjoy!

-Kate Horning is an emerging thought leader in health and nutrition.
-She is an ambassador on the leading edge of a new generation that challenges established ideas, looking for better ways to achieve healthier, happier lives.
+Kate Horning, author of “Healthy Living Redefined: Live It.
+Share It.” is an emerging thought leader in health and nutrition.
+She is an ambassador on the leading edge of a new generation that challenges established ideas while looking for better ways to achieve a healthier, happier life.

 As a busy entrepreneur herself, Kate understands the challenges women face in trying to forge healthy habits.
 Between media appearances, cooking for clients, her Santé Cellars wine label and her thoroughbred racing club, Kate is able to speak from experience as she guides busy, success-driven women on their quest to lay the foundation for a long-term, sustainable healthy lifestyle.

 To expand on this vision for sustainable health, Kate has partnered with Whole Foods Market to educate the community on local farm-to-table efforts as well as working closely with the Kentucky Department of Agriculture on their “Kentucky Proud” and “Homegrown by Heroes” programs.
 You can find her giving talks and cooking demos at national food festivals such as Bourbon Social and the Incredible Food Show to name just two.